KaushalprajapatiKP/CNN-MobileNet-Dog-vs-Cat/README.md

-Dog vs Cat Classification using MobileNet
+## Dog vs Cat Classification using MobileNet

 This project implements a deep learning model to classify images of dogs and cats using the MobileNet architecture.
 It leverages the Kaggle API for dataset retrieval and includes training, evaluation, and deployment steps.

-Features
+### Features

-Efficient Model: Utilizes MobileNet for fast and lightweight image classification.
+**Efficient Model** : Utilizes MobileNet for fast and lightweight image classification.

-Dataset Integration: Automatically downloads and extracts the dataset from Kaggle.
+**Dataset Integration**: Automatically downloads and extracts the dataset from Kaggle.

-Training Pipeline: Includes data preprocessing, model training, and evaluation.
+**Training Pipeline**: Includes data preprocessing, model training, and evaluation.

-High Accuracy: Aims for high classification accuracy on unseen data.
+**High Accuracy**: Aims for high classification accuracy on unseen data.

 Setup Instructions